tinymovr/Tinymovr/README.md

 ## Getting Help

 Please visit the [Discussions Page](https://github.com/tinymovr/Tinymovr/discussions) and the [Discord Server](https://discord.gg/vNvmpfthug) to ask any questions.
-If you are unable to find an answer to your question, you are welcome to start a new discussion or ask away at Discord.
+If you are unable to find an answer to your question, you are welcome to [start a new discussion](https://github.com/tinymovr/Tinymovr/discussions/new/choose) or ask away at [our Discord server](https://discord.gg/vNvmpfthug).

-If you would like to propose a feature or think you have found a bug, please open a new issue.
+If you would like to propose a feature or think you have found a bug, [open a new issue](https://github.com/tinymovr/Tinymovr/issues/new).

 ### Repository Structure

+**Note**
-The master branch of this repository reflects the latest release.

-Development takes place at the [develop](https://github.com/tinymovr/Tinymovr/tree/develop) branch.
+The `main` branch of this repository reflects the latest release.
+Development takes place at the [develop branch](https://github.com/tinymovr/Tinymovr/tree/develop).

-We try to follow [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) as much as possible.

 The repository is organized as follows: